Medication Therapy Management

 - Dietary supplements and vitamins

-You will also receive a Medication Action Plan.
-Your plan may include suggestions from the pharmacist for you and your doctor to discuss during your next doctor visit.
+- Medication Action Plan, which may include ideas for you and your doctor to discuss during your next doctor’s visit

-Different doctors may write prescriptions for you without knowing all the prescription drugs and/or OTC medications you take.
-For that reason, a pharmacist will:
+Different doctors may write prescriptions for you without knowing all the prescription drugs and OTC medications you take.
+The pharmacist will look at all of your medications across the board and:

 - Discuss how your prescription drugs and OTC medications may affect each other